 With these challenges in mind, it is time for owners, designers, engineers and surveyors to have a paradigm shift in the way we map, locate and design projects to mitigate the financial risks and project delays when building projects in urban environments.
 Fortunately, with the latest advancements in subsurface utility engineering (SUE) and mapping (SUM), we can.

-In recent years, the DGT team has been working to advance mobile mapping systems to integrates above- and below-ground remote sensing systems into a single, street and highway-ready mapping platform.
+In recent years, the DGT team has been working to advance mobile mapping systems to integrate above- and below-ground remote sensing systems into a single, street and highway-ready mapping platform.

 The system we’ve developed and tested, with our partners at SITECO and Sensors & Software, allows for the simultaneous roadway speed data collection using mobile lidar and Ground Penetrating Radar (GPR) with multiple antennas and different frequencies.
 It is mountable on a vehicle and collects both data sets at posted speed limits up to 65 mph, enabling professionals working in energy, transportation and asset owners to capture high-quality geospatial data without disrupting public life in urban areas.
 A key feature of the system is the ability to add other remote sensing technologies such as thermal imaging, road imaging systems and road profilers.